Born in Mumbai, India, D’Souza came to the U.S. as an exchange student and graduated Phi Beta Kappa from Dartmouth College in 1983.

 The film not only exposes Hillary Clinton for the corrupt liar she is, but also shows that she is just the latest in a long line of Democratic Party thugs trying to steal America’s wealth for themselves.
 Just as much about the secret history of the Democratic Party as Hillary Clinton’s corrupt candidacy, the film is more relevant now than ever as the Left pulls out its old playbook in an attempt to undermine President Trump.

-D’Souza’s latest bestselling book is entitled The Big Lie: Exposing The Nazi Roots of the American Left, this new Regnery Publishing book is D’Souza’s hard-hitting answer to the latest charge by the Left against President Trump and the Republicans: fascism.
+D’Souza’s bestselling book is entitled The Big Lie: Exposing The Nazi Roots of the American Left.
+This Regnery Publishing book is D’Souza’s hard-hitting answer to the latest charge by the Left against President Trump and the Republicans: fascism.
 The reality is that there is a fascist threat in America—but it’s not Donald Trump.
 The real threat is from the Democratic Party.

 Hitler coined the term “the big lie” to describe a lie that “the great masses of the people” will fall for precisely because of how bold and monstrous the lie is.
 In The Big Lie, D’Souza shows that the Democratic Left’s orchestrated campaign to paint President Trump and conservatives as Nazis to cover up its own fascism is, in fact, the biggest lie of all.

-As D’Souza’s next major film heads to theaters this summer, he is preparing a new book with the same title, aimed at exposing the Left’s hypocrisy over fascism and racism.
+As D’Souza’s latest major film is being watched by patriots nationwide, his book with the same title is aimed at exposing the Left’s hypocrisy over fascism and racism.
 Death of a Nation presents the shocking story of the Democratic Party’s dark past, reinterprets the roles of figures like Van Buren, FDR and LBJ, and exposes the hidden truth that racism comes not from Trump or the conservative Right, but rather from Democrats and progressives on the Left.

 D’Souza’s many endeavors—not to mention a razor-sharp wit and entertaining style—have allowed him to participate in highly-publicized debates about Christianity with some of the most famous atheists and skeptics of our time, including his late friend, Christopher Hitchens.